Outfittery/training_grounds/FULL.md

 ## Artificiers

 _Artificier_ is an interface to inject an arbitrary code to the training process.
-So far, we had two use cases for artificiers:
+So far, we have the following use cases for artificiers:
 * Remove model from the training result.
 The model may be huge and we may not be even interested in the model per se, just by it's metrics.
 * Get the feature significance.
 Many algorithms allow us to extract feature significance from the model, which can be used in business analysis without the model itself.
+* Augment the resulting df with additional columns to compute metrics better

 Let's use write an artificier to discover the most important features in our dataset.